-Mindfulness can be an excellent tool for turning everyday experiences into more purposeful and fulfilling.
-Whether its meditation, writing a journal, or yoga, incorporating these habits in our daily lives can make a huge difference.
+Mindfulness can be an excellent tool for turning everyday experiences into more purposeful and fulfilling ones.
+Whether it’s meditation, writing a journal, or yoga, incorporating these habits into our daily lives can make a huge difference.
 Meditation can be practiced anywhere by anyone and can help expats deal with the mounting pressure.
 For example, employers can advocate mindfulness by offering meditation breaks in the office.

 Spousal and Child Support